-Traditionally, gambling regulation in the US has been reserved for the state governments.
-As is the case with the Wire Act, however, sometimes federal law supersedes state law.
-The Department of Justice (DOJ) has on many occasions expressed its belief that the Wire Act prohibits all forms of online gambling in all the US states.
+Historically, gambling regulation in the US has been reserved for the state governments.
+However, sometimes federal law supersedes state law.
+The Department of Justice (DOJ) had, prior to 2011, held the Wire Act prohibits all forms of online gambling in all the US states.
 Federal gambling law does not address games of skill or state lotteries that wish to offer subscription services on the Internet.

-Because the Act was written in 1961 its language is limited to communication systems that use "wires," and the types of betting it describes are limited to fixed-odds propositions such as are offered on sporting and other events.
-It simply was not possible to have foreseen remote casino and poker games as far back as 1961, so taken literally, the language of the Wire Act is not adequate to apply to casino gaming and poker over the Internet.
-In a case involving online gamblers who tried to get their credit card debts ruled unenforceable because their online casino gambling had been illegal, the US Court of Appeals for the Fifth Circuit (Louisiana) declared in 2002 that the gambling losses were indeed enforceable because "the Wire Act does not prohibit non-sports Internet gambling."
+Because the Act was written in 1961 its language is limited to communication systems that use "wires," and the types of betting it describes are limited to fixed-odds propositions, such as are offered on sporting and other events.
+It simply was not possible to have foreseen remote casino and poker games over 50 years ago, so taken literally, the language of the Wire Act is not adequate to apply to casino gaming and poker over the Internet.
+In a case involving online gamblers who tried to get their credit card debts ruled unenforceable because their online casino gambling had been illegal, the Louisiana Court of Appeals for the Fifth Circuit declared in 2002 that the gambling losses were indeed enforceable because "the Wire Act does not prohibit non-sports Internet gambling."

-The DOJ disagrees with the Fifth Circuit Court of Appeals decision, and the Wire Act still serves as the foundation for all of the DOJ’s arguments against the legality of Internet gambling for both sports wagering and non-sports wagering.
-DOJ officials have asserted this belief several times before Congress since 2002.
-The DOJ has also asserted this belief when advising the US Virgin Islands and the states of Nevada and North Dakota against regulating online gaming and when threatening media companies who advertised for online gambling companies with prosecution for aiding and abetting an illegal activity in 2003.
+The DOJ disagreed with the Fifth Circuit Court of Appeals decision, and for years, the Wire Act served as the foundation for all of the DOJ’s arguments against the legality of Internet gambling for both sports wagering and non-sports wagering.
+DOJ officials asserted this belief several times before Congress since 2002.
+The DOJ also asserted this belief when advising the US Virgin Islands and the states of Nevada and North Dakota against regulating online gaming.
+They also threatened and settled with media companies who advertised for online gambling companies.

 The DOJ was successful in convicting Jay Cohen, president of World Sports Exchange, for Wire Act violations in 2000.